HTAM-sleepy-slippers/HTAM--SLEEPY-SLIPPERS/README.md

     4. The growing seeds displace the gel, creating a dense, foamed structure.

-### Path 2: Dough Fermentation Foaming（no prototype yet）
+### Path 2: Dough Fermentation Foaming（this path is abandoned now）

 **Concept:** Utilizing the gas produced by yeast fermentation to cause dough to rise and expand within a mold, mimicking the foaming process.